top of page

 Braga Bizarria, M. T. (2013).
 Bolívia contemporânea: do buen vivir ao neoextrativismo [Paper presentation].
 Brazilian Association of International Relations (ABRI) Conference 2013, Belo Horizonte, Brazil. http://bit.ly/3DPlIR2

 In case of any difficulties with access to any of the documents listed on this page, please get in touch.
-Although most materials are available in Portuguese only, I am happy to provided informal translations of abstracts to English, Spanish or French.
+Although most materials are available in Portuguese only, I am happy to be contacted also in English and Spanish.